10.4. Trusted Compute Pools

 10.4.2.
 Creating a Trusted Cluster

 Trusted clusters communicate with an OpenAttestation server to assess the security of hosts.
 When a host is added to a trusted cluster, the OpenAttestation server measures the host's hardware and software against a White List database.
 Virtual machines can be migrated between trusted hosts in the trusted cluster, allowing for high availability in a secure environment.

 Procedure 10.9.
 Creating a Trusted Cluster

 - Enter a Name for the cluster.

-- Select the Enable Virt Service check box.
+- Select the Enable Virt Service radio button.

-- Click the Scheduling Policy tab and select the Enable Trusted Service check box.
+- In the Scheduling Policy tab, select the Enable Trusted Service check box.

 - Click OK.

 10.4.3.
 Adding a Trusted Host